ThailandOfficial Name: Kingdom of Thailand

 Local police are reluctant to become involved in domestic issues.
 They expect that the involved parties will resolve the matter on their own.
 The Royal Thai government’s Ministry of Social Development and Human Security does maintain an English-language website, and you can contact them for assistance.
 In most cases, you will need legal representation to protect your interests effectively.

 On September 5, 2013, Thailand inaugurated its first “Tourist Court” in Pattaya to mediate civil disputes, including those related to criminal and non-criminal cases.
-Thai officials plan to open a total of seven Tourist Courts by September 2014 in tourist areas such as Bangkok, Koh Samui, Phuket, Krabi, and Chiang Mai.
+Since then, five more have opened in Pathum Municipal Court and Dusit Municipal Court in Bangkok, Koh Samui, Phuket, and Chiang Mai.
 Tourist police officers are able to provide further information to tourists who may require this service.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: